A focus on strong performance

 For couples and at least one of you get a pension:

-Your QSuper Retirement Income account is considered to be a financial investment.3 As such, the balance of your Retirement Income account will be ‘deemed’ to earn a certain amount of income based on the balance at 1 July each year.4 This is irrespective of the actual level of payments that you are drawing from your account as income.
+Your QSuper Retirement Income account is considered to be a financial asset.2 As such, the balance of your Retirement Income account will be ‘deemed’ to earn a certain amount of income based on the balance at 1 July each year.3 This is irrespective of the actual level of payments that you are drawing from your account as income.

 Your QSuper Accumulation account is not counted as a financial investment until you reach your qualifying Age Pension age (or age 60 if you qualify for a Service Pension).